jh3nd3rs0n/jargyle/README.md

           The timeout in milliseconds on relaying no data (default is 60000)

       socks5.onConnect.prepareServerSocket=true|false
-          The boolean value to indicate if the server-facing socket is to be prepared before connecting (involves applying the supplied socket settings, resolving the target host name, and specifying the supplied connect timeout) (default is false)
+          The boolean value to indicate if the server-facing socket is to be prepared before connecting (involves applying the specified socket settings, resolving the target host name, and setting the specified timeout on waiting to connect) (default is false)

       socks5.onConnect.relayBufferSize=INTEGER_BETWEEN_1_AND_2147483647
           The buffer size in bytes for relaying the data (default is 1024)